plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-2.md

 ### Introduction: The Copilot Experiment That Failed

 **Honest Context:**
-We spent 8 months building a generic AI copilot for DevOps.
+Planton spent 8 months building a generic AI copilot for DevOps.
 It hallucinated constantly.
 Customers were hesitant to use it for production because accuracy wasn't good enough.
 DevOps requires deterministic outputs—if you're creating or destroying a database, 80% accuracy isn't acceptable.

 **The Pivot:**
-We learned from Cursor.
-They proved AI can be deterministic when combined with specialized tooling, deep context, and narrow scope.
-We rebuilt our AI layer from scratch as "Agent Fleet"—specialized agents for specific DevOps tasks, not a one-size-fits-all chatbot.
+Learning from Cursor's success, Planton rebuilt the AI layer from scratch as "Agent Fleet"—specialized agents for specific DevOps tasks combined with real tooling, deep context, and narrow scope.
+Not a one-size-fits-all chatbot.

 ---